Television Anarchy

 If you’ve got any experience with these sorts of exercises, please let me know.
 Have a wonderfully productive, relaxing, and fulfilling weekend.

-4 Responses to “Television Anarchy”
+4 replies on “Television Anarchy”